CiscoDevNet/XRd-Sandbox/README.md

 On the XRd Sandbox, you find:

 - Ubuntu VM with a Docker image of XRd control plane.
-- Sample Sandbox XRd Topology.
+- Copy of this repository.
 - Copy of [xrd-tools GitHub repository.](https://github.com/ios-xr/xrd-tools/tree/main)

 At the end of the Sandbox, you learn how to work with XRd in a containerized environment with a working segment routing topology.